What does religious life have to do with a liberal arts education?

 Building lives of purpose with distinction: That is the mission of Heidelberg.
 What is your purpose?
 How will you achieve distinction in your life?
 Students are attending a liberal arts school that was built to transform society.
 We started out training teachers and preachers in the Reformed Christian tradition.
 Now, we are much broader in our scope and related to the United Church of Christ, a progressive, activist movement.
 We are still committed to an education to make a positive impact in the world while supporting all students from a variety of faith/spiritual traditions.

-What is the background of Heidelberg’s Campus Minister and what is his purpose?
+What is the background of Heidelberg’s Chaplain and what is his purpose?

 Paul Sittason Stark is an ordained United Methodist Elder with membership in the West Ohio Annual Conference.
 He also works very closely with the Norwest Ohio Association and the Ohio Conference of the United Church of Christ.
 He is present for everyone as a chaplain to encourage students in their spiritual quest.
 Roman Catholic, Muslim, Jewish, Buddhist, Hindu, Agnostic, Atheist?
 He supports our students.
 At the same time, in shaping global citizens he wants students to be aware of religions, beliefs and practices beyond what they’ve learned through family and community cultures.

 At Heidelberg we have a Religious Life Council meeting monthly that seeks to oversee religious life on campus.
 Beyond that we have 5 campus groups:

 Berg UCC: Heidelberg is related to the United Church of Christ.
 UCC students and others from a variety of backgrounds gather weekly on Thursday nights at 7:00 pm for Christian study, fun, and service.
 The group meets in Campus Center 212.